Ski Host / Snowshoe Walk Organiser

 Attached to the form we ask you to send:

-Ideally you would then be available at short notice for an informal interview in Saffron Walden, 12 miles south of Cambridge.
-We would also consider Skype interviews if you are currently working outside of the UK
+Ideally you would then be available for an informal interview in Saffron Walden, 12 miles south of Cambridge.
+We would also consider Skype interviews if getting to us would be difficult, if you are living outside the UK etc.